bearded-giant/Do-It.nvim/lua/doit/modules/obsidian-sync/README.md

 - **Import todos from Obsidian notes** - Extract checkbox items from markdown files
 - **Sync completion status** - When marking todos complete in DoIt, updates Obsidian checkboxes
-- **Navigation** - Jump between DoIt todos and their source in Obsidian
 - **Smart list assignment** - Automatically assigns todos to lists based on file location or tags
 - **Non-invasive markers** - Uses HTML comments to track references